LuisPalominoTrevilla/CrossWordSolver/README.md

 # When the word is not found, a message shows up
 # Added option to upload image as word puzzle
 # Finished the search algorithm
+# Added buttons to add more words or remove them